Understanding People Search Services in England

 - Extended database access (Provides access to a wider range of databases, including potentially less common or specialized sources, increasing the chances of finding information.)

-- Comprehensive address histories (Offers detailed records of past residences, helping to track an individual's movements over time.)
+- Comprehensive address histories (Offers detailed records of past residences, helping to track an person's movements over time.)

-- Property ownership details (Includes information on real estate owned by the individual, which can be useful for verification or asset searches.)
+- Property ownership details (Includes information on real estate owned by the person, which can be useful for verification or asset searches.)

 - Contact information (Provides current and potentially past phone numbers, email addresses, and other contact details, facilitating communication.)